 Smoking increases the risk of lung cancer, some other cancers, and other lung problems, and people with HIV are at greater risk of complications.
-Research from 2017 suggests a high rate of tobacco use in people with HIV.

 For support quitting smoking, speak to a healthcare professional or call the state quitline on 1-800-QUIT-NOW (1-800-784-8669).
 A healthcare provider can also give advice and information on limiting or avoiding alcohol and drugs.

 Having the support of other people can make it much easier to navigate certain challenges.

 It can be beneficial to talk to a friend or family member.
 Other options include joining a support group or seeing a therapist.

 It is not necessary for people to disclose the status of their condition to friends, employers, or colleagues.
 However, doing so can have practical and emotional advantages, especially in relation to taking time off work.